Tyrrrz/CliWrap/Readme.md

        .SetDomain("some_workspace")
        .SetUserName("johndoe")
        .SetPassword("securepassword123")
+       .LoadUserProfile()
     );
 ```

 > **Warning**:
-> Running a process under a different username is supported across all platforms, but the domain and password options only work on Windows.
+> Running a process under a different username is supported across all platforms, but other options are only available on Windows.

 #### `WithValidation(...)`